KNOX ROCKS! Check out a few shots from the winter concert put on by the Knox College Music Department 🎤 🎷 �...

 2 East South Street

-The minor in journalism allows students to engage the issues, skills and particular knowledge of the field of journalism, within the twin contexts of the College's liberal-arts curriculum and the problems and dynamics of the surrounding world.
-The program combines skills courses, where the emphasis is on different types of journalistic writing, graphic design and photography, and reflective courses examining the social and political role of the media.
-All courses build upon the foundation of liberal-arts knowledge that students bring from their other coursework and their major field.
+Our program combines skills courses, where the emphasis is on different types of journalistic writing, graphic design and photography, and reflective courses examining the social and political role of the media and its role in a democratic society.
+All courses build upon the foundation of liberal-arts knowledge that students bring from their other coursework.

-Knox offers a number of campus resources for students interested in journalism, including co-curricular participation in a student newspaper, magazines and radio station.
+Knox offers a number of campus resources for students interested in journalism, including co-curricular participation in our student-run newspaper, a wide array of print and digital publications, and a radio station.